07947613070

 Westminster Register Office

-I am privileged to regularly provide wedding photography for civil marriages at Old Marylebone Town Hall and have photographed weddings in all 7 ceremony rooms.
-The venue is photographer-friendly, and happily, they have no restrictions on this vital part of your wedding day.
+I am privileged to provide photography for weddings at Old Marylebone Town Hall regularly, and have photographed in all 7 ceremony rooms numerous times.
+The venue is photographer-friendly, and happily, they have no restrictions on this central part of your wedding day.

-Come rain or shine, Marylebone Old Town Hall is the perfect venue for your register office wedding, and I will take natural and fun images of the very best moments from your day.
-My photography is all about relationships and interactions between family and friends on the most special day of your life…
+Westminster Register Office is the perfect venue for your civil wedding, and I take natural and fun images of the best moments from your day.
+My photography is all about relationships and fun and intimate interactions between family and friends on the most special day of your life…

 The bride leans over the kiss her sister on the cheek after wedding ceremony in London

 How special is this moment?
-Before her wedding, the bride poses with her sister outside Old Marylebone Town Hall.
+Before her wedding, the bride poses with her sister in an alcove outside Old Marylebone Town Hall.
 Their close bond is evident as she gives her sibling an impromptu kiss.
 For the photographer, moments like this are precious, too.

 The bride arrives for her wedding with her duaghters and friend through the entrance of the Old Marylebone Town Hall

-Bride Jo enters the venue with her daughters and friend before her wedding ceremony.
-The beautiful entrance into the Old Marylebone Town Hall provides the perfect backdrop to the start of your day.
+Bride Jo enters the marbled hallway with her daughters and a friend before the wedding ceremony.
+The beautiful entrance provides the perfect backdrop for your register office marriage.

 Are You Planning Your Wedding at Old Marylebone Town Hall?